kyclark/gitbook-metagenomics/minimally_competent_bash_scripting.md

 # Positional Arguments

 You've now seen that a "script" is just a series of commands that are interpreted from top to bottom by a program like bash or Python.
 You can automate your workflows simply by putting them into a text file, making the script executable, and running it; however, this would mean that everything is "hard-coded."
 That is, if you wrote a script to clean and trim "mouse-reads.fastq" into "mouse-reads.fasta," then you need to edit the script when you get a new "fungi-reads.fastq."
-Now you need to let some parts of your script be "variable" depending on the input from the user, and that's where "arguments" to your script come into play.
+You need to let some parts of your script be "variable" depending on the input from the user, and that's where "arguments" to your script come into play.

 Here is a simple bash script that looks for a couple of arguments, "greeting" and "name":